deohs/folders/README.md

 ```
-# Load packages, installing as needed.
+# Load packages, installing as needed
 if (!requireNamespace("pacman", quietly = TRUE)) install.packages('pacman')
 pacman::p_load(here)
 pacman::p_load_gh("deohs/folders")

-# Get the list of standard folders and create any folders which are missing.
+# Get the list of standard folders and create any folders which are missing
+conf <- here::here('folders.yml')
-folders <- get_folders()
+folders <- get_folders(conf)
 result <- create_folders(folders)

-# Check to see that the data folder has been created.
+# Check to see that the data folder has been created
 dir.exists(here(folders$data))
 ```